Last updated on December 11th, 2017

 Lays, Coca-Cola, Red Bull are famous logos that have the use of red to attract young generation towards it food products.
 Other businesses such as TV channels also strategically utilized red in their logo.

 Yellow is another crucial warm color.
 Logo designers express joy, positivity, playfulness, sunshine, warmth, concern and inquisitiveness through this color.
 This eye-catching color gives positive and sunny image to a brand or business.
 The color makes a desired impact on the youth, when they are the target customers.

 Global players using yellow in their logos include DHL, Shell, McDonald’s, National Geographic and Nikon.

 Green represents nature and its freshness.
 So, the color is also associated with natural beauty, growth, and coolness.
 Companies which have a concern about environmental issues typically have logos with green color.
-Also, the businesses involved in farm products use the power of color green to create logos to express feelings of good health and growth.
+Also, the businesses involved in farm products use the power of color green to create environmental logos and other logos to express feelings of good health and growth.

 Starbucks Coffee, Animal Planet, Holiday Inn and BP are some of the global companies using green in their logos.

 Blue also has an association with nature due to this being the color of ocean and sky.
 The logo designers use blue to evoke depth, vastness, heights, calmness, success, and power.
 The color represents consistency also.